 Erin Lepone is the founder of the Lady Savant Foundation.
 A non-profit organization that seeks to “empower the next generation” around the world through projects such as building and funding a middle school in Cambodia and sponsoring an elementary school in Liberia.
 Originally from California, Erin moved to NYC and then settled into life in Franklin Lakes, NJ with her husband and two kids.

-I’m originally from Southern California, so NJ never really crossed my mind as a place I would eventually live!
-But after moving to NYC, I met my husband who is from Bergen County, NJ and the rest is history.
-We looked at Ridgewood (which we really liked), Upper Saddle River, and a few others.
+I’m originally from Southern California, so New Jersey never really crossed my mind as a place I would eventually live in!
+But after moving to New York City, I met my husband who is from Bergen County, NJ and the rest is history.
+We looked at towns in Bergen County such as Ridgewood (which we really liked), Upper Saddle River, and a few others.
 But we were drawn to the places with ‘downtowns’ or some sort of central area.

 When you moved to Franklin Lakes, did you know anyone?

-No- I didn’t know ANYONE and didn’t have kids yet.
+No, I didn’t know ANYONE when I moved to Franklin Lakes and didn’t have kids yet.

-How did you make friends?
-Did you join a club (social club, newcomers) to meet people?
-If so, what club?
+How did you make friends in Franklin Lakes?
 Any advice for newcomers on the best way to meet people?

-Since I knew no one and had just quit my job in NYC, I joined the Franklin Lakes Newcomers club and found that they were just SO nice and welcoming.
-I then joined the tennis club in the Newcomers Club and met one of my closest friends today.
-We started playing tennis at the same time and got better and better and then started playing at different places in Bergen County and meeting all kinds of new people.
-Then when I had a baby, I went on playdates and other activities through the Newcomers Club.
-This is also how I met another one of my good friends here.
+I had just quit my job in NYC and I knew no one when I moved to Franklin Lakes.
+I decided to join the Franklin Lakes Newcomers club to meet people.
+I’m so glad I joined because the members of the Franklin Lakes Newcomers club were just SO nice and welcoming.
+I met one of my closest friends today by through the tennis club in the Franklin Lakes Newcomers Club.
+We started played tennis at different places in Bergen County and started meeting all kinds of new people through tennis.
+Then when I had a baby, I went on playdates and other activities through the Franklin Lakes Newcomers Club.
+This is also how I met another one of my good friends in NJ.
 My advice to newcomers would be to find your town’s local newcomers club!

 We are pretty social, between friends from town sports, kid’s classes, etc. we really have built up a pretty busy schedule!